-In preclinical animal models, our TLR agonists have shown adjuvant activity when combined with various types of antigens.
+In preclinical animal models, our TLR7, 8 and 9 agonists have shown adjuvant activity when combined with various types of antigens.
 Preclinical studies that we conducted with our TLR9 agonists and various antigens have shown improvements in several measures of antigen recognition, such as achievement of higher antibody levels, higher ratios of specific to nonspecific antibodies, and a reduction in the number of doses required to achieve effective antibody levels.
-As a result, we believe that TLR agonists have the potential to be used as adjuvants in vaccines.
+We believe that agonists of TLRs 7, 8, and 9 have the potential to be used as adjuvants in vaccines.

-In December 2006, we entered into a research collaboration with Merck & Co. and granted Merck & Co. an exclusive license to develop and commercialize our TLR7, 8, and 9 agonists by incorporating them in therapeutic and prophylactic vaccines being developed by Merck & Co. for cancer, infectious diseases, and Alzheimer's disease.
-The original term of the research collaboration was two years and Merck & Co. had the right to extend the research collaboration for two additional one-year periods.
-In November 2008, Merck & Co. extended the research collaboration for an additional year to December 2009, and in November 2009, Merck & Co. extended the research collaboration for the fourth and final year to December 2010.
-Merck & Co. is conducting preclinical studies to evaluate use of our TLR7, 8, and 9 agonists as vaccine adjuvants.
-In May 2008, we achieved a preclinical milestone under our collaboration with Merck & Co. involving one of our novel TLR9 agonists used as an adjuvant in cancer vaccines.
+In December 2006, we entered into a research collaboration with Merck and granted Merck an exclusive license to develop and commercialize our TLR7, 8, and 9 agonists by incorporating them in therapeutic and prophylactic vaccines being developed by Merck for cancer, infectious diseases, and Alzheimer's disease.
+The original term of the research collaboration was two years and Merck extended the research collaboration for two additional years to December 2010.
+Merck and Idera scientists published a paper in March 2010 on the synthesis and immunological activity of novel TLR9 agonists.
+In June 2010, Merck scientists presented results of preclinical studies showing the enhancement of immune responses and adjuvant activity of various TLR9 agonists alone and in combination with alum.